Table of contents

 - For this project, we will have one “bean counting” exercise.
-Your group must post on Flipgrid once a week.
-This regular posting is worth 5% out of the total 25% of the project.
+You must post on Flipgrid once a week.
+This regular posting is worth 15% out of the total 25% of the project.
 Remainder of the points are awarded from your group’s deliverables which will differ from group to group.

 - Apart from that accountability bean counting exercise, we won’t be bean counting.
 Instead, we will provide you with two preliminary grades (not binding) based on your project.